onedata/onedata-documentation/doc/using_onedata/oneclient.md

 ## Options

+### Direct IO and Proxy IO modes
+By default `oneclient` will automatically try to detect if it can access storage supporting mounted spaces directly, which significantly improves IO performance as all read and write operations go directly to the storage and not via the Oneprovider service.

+This feature can be controlled using 2 command line options:

+  * `--force-proxy-io` - disables Direct IO mode, all data transfers will go via Oneprovider service
+  * `--force-direct-io` - forces Direct IO mode, if it is not available for any of mounted spaces, `oneclient` will fail to mount

+### Buffering
+`oneclient` employs an in-memory buffer for input and output data blocks, which can significantly improve performance for various types of storages, in particular object based storages such as S3.

+If for some reason this local cache is undesired, it can be disabled using `--no-buffer` option.

+### Other options

 To see full set of `oneclient` command line options checkout the man page `man oneclient` or print help information using `oneclient -h`: